LinuxAtDuke/Intro-To-Docker/README.md

 These are probably the most common options.
 Using the `-i` and `-t` flags (or `-it`) will attach you to a terminal inside the container.
 Using the `-d` flag will run the container in the background, instead.

-The `-p` flag lets you map ports from the container to your host, allowing you to access that port in the container from the outside, as you would with any other Linux host.
+The `-p` flag lets you map ports from the container to your host, allowing you to access that port inside the container from the outside, as you would with any other Linux host.

 *Example:*